Plan your visit

 Artist in Residence Visit- subject to availability

-Open Studio sessions enable students to visit the studio of an artist in residence.
-Our resident artists may include visual artists, photographers, sculptors and new media artists as well as writers, musicians, choreographers and performing arts practitioners.
-Students are able to gain insights into contemporary arts practice during a short presentation by an artist.
+Open Studio sessions are sometimes available, students may visit the studio or hear a talk by an artist in residence.
+Our resident artists are practitioners in many mediums.
 This option relies on having an artist willing to give up time during their paid residency to talk to students.

 Day visits for schools to Bundanon Trust include a guided tour of historic Bundanon Homestead, focusing on the artworks of four generations of the Boyd Family; an exploration of the arts practice of Arthur Boyd through a visit to his studio and an art workshop at one of Bundanon's stunning locations.
 Download details below.